 If you are a new cat owner, you have probably heard of the FVRCP vaccine.
 Why?
 Because it is one of the core vaccines that every cat should get.
 Core vaccines are considered essential to every cat because they protect against diseases that are widely distributed and highly transmissible, as in the case of rabies.
 In addition, a vaccine for feline leukemia virus is also considered core for kittens and outdoor cats.

-In this article, we will explain the FVRCP vaccine for cats, the recommended schedule, cost, as well as potential side effects.
+In this article, we will explain the FVRCP vaccine for cats, the recommended schedule, the cost, as well as the potential side effects.

 What Is the FVRCP Vaccine?

 The FVRCP vaccine is a combination vaccine that protects cats against three different viral diseases.

 Feline herpesvirus 1, or FHV-1, is a viral disease that causes feline viral rhinotracheitis (FVR).
 This herpes virus is globally distributed and highly transmissible.
 The acute infection causes an inflammation of the nasal passages and trachea of cats.
 Eye and nose secretions, sneezing, fever, depression, and lack of appetite are some of the signs.
 It can also cause conjunctivitis and corneal ulcers.
 This virus disrupts the respiratory immune system, making the cat susceptible to upper respiratory tract infection by secondary pathogens such as bacteria or another virus.

 On rare occasions, feline herpesvirus 1 can also cause oral ulcerations and lead to pneumonia.